 Plants You Receive

-Plants are shipped in 4-inch pots with proper growing media (peat moss and perlite) and topped dressed with live sphagnum moss for ease of top watering.
+Plants are shipped potted with proper growing media (peat moss and perlite) and topped dressed with live sphagnum moss for ease of top watering.
 Each plant is a division from select mother plants in our collection.

 All cold hardy plants are grown outdoors at our nursery in Oregon and experience the changes of the seasons.
 Care instructions are provided.